Terracotta-OSS/jira-site/issues/EHC-33.md

 After that you'll something like this in logs:
-{quote}
+\{quote\}
 ------------------------------------
 GMS: address=xxxxxxxxx, cluster=CACHE1, physical address=xxxxxxxxx:yyyyy
 -----------------------------------
-{quote}
+\{quote\}
 So we have a single thread for two ehcaches instances.
-The first ehcache must have the "name" attribute in <ehcache> tag, and the singleton\1name and UDP well configured.The second instances and beyond must have the "singleton\1name" attribute only to tell JGroups which transport we want to use.
+The first ehcache must have the "name" attribute in <ehcache> tag, and the singleton\_name and UDP well configured.The second instances and beyond must have the "singleton\_name" attribute only to tell JGroups which transport we want to use.

 Please tell me if what I am saying makes sense.